 Dreamers Support Program

-The San Diego Community College District (SDCCD) welcomes undocumented students and immigrants, parents, staff, faculty, and community members.
+The San Diego Community College District welcomes undocumented students and immigrants, parents, staff, faculty, and community members.
 The District is committed to maintaining a safe space for all students as they pursue their academic and professional goals.

 Who is Undocumented?
 Someone who entered the country without inspection or entered legally, but overstayed, or a current or former DACA recipient, is in the legalization process, is a victim of human trafficking, or is a vulnerable immigrant with uncertain, or highly restricted legal status (e.g., T- and U-Visa holders, those with Temporary Protected Status (TPS), and asylum seekers).